MicrosoftDocs/mixed-reality/enthusiast-guide/motion-controller-problems.md

 Check the [Bluetooth questions section](motion-controller-problems.md#how-can-i-tell-if-im-using-bluetooth-technology).
 Poor Bluetooth link quality usually causes these problems.

-## I inserted fully charged batteries but the controller virtual battery level does not indicate that the controllers are fully charged or reports low battery levels.
+## I inserted fully charged batteries but the controller virtual battery level does not indicate that the controllers are fully charged or reports low battery levels

 * Motion controller battery level is tuned for AA batteries that are rated for 1.5V.
 Some low voltage batteries may not report as full although they're fully charged.
 * Make sure your AA batteries are rated correctly and that the copper contacts are not obstructed and have access to the batteries.